-Chemistry and Biochemistry are limited enrollment programs whereby you will need to complete certain gateway courses (ENGL 101, MATH 141, BSCI 105 and organic chemistry I) before becoming a major.
-The College website has lots of helpful information.
+Chemistry and Biochemistry are limited enrollment programs whereby you will need to complete certain gateway courses (MATH 141, and organic chemistry I) before transferring into the major.
+Chemistry and Biochemistry majors must meet certain Benchmarks as they progress through the major.
+Please see the CHEM BCHM u.achieve information.

 A career in Chemistry offers the opportunity for a challenging and rewarding life.
 Chemistry is the central science.
 It bridges with physics and materials science, with the biological sciences and medicine, and with the earth and planetary sciences.
 Chemistry is a fundamental driver in the business and commerce sector of our society.